rocky-jaiswal/my_blogs/source/2017-04-05-kubernetes_elk.html.markdown

 <img src="/images/container_logs.png" />

-With such a distributed setup and potentially scores of services, it is extremely important to have centralized logging.
+With such a distributed setup and potentially scores of services on dozens of nodes, it is extremely important to have centralized logging.
 [ELK](https://www.elastic.co/products/logstash) is a wonderful tool for this.

-There are a few pieces to this, the Kubernetes services / deployments should log to console, [fluentd](http://www.fluentd.org/) will then pick the logs from each physical node and post them to the configured ElasticSearch server, finally we can view the logs on Kibana which again is connected with the same ElasticSearch server.
+There are a few pieces to this, the Kubernetes services / deployments should themselves log to stdout/stderr, [fluentd](http://www.fluentd.org/) will then pick the logs from each physical node and post them to the configured ElasticSearch server, finally we can view the logs on Kibana which again is connected with the same ElasticSearch server.
 So we need the perfectly synchronized configuration for all the 3 components here.

 Fortunately, most of the hard work is done for us by the Kubernetes team and other developers, I just chopped and changed the configuration and created the right combinations.
 Now, we just need to download and apply these definition files.
 You can get them from my repository mentioned [above](https://github.com/rocky-jaiswal/kube-setup-v2/tree/master/services).
-To get ElasticSearch, FluentD and Kibana running we need to run -
+To get ElasticSearch, fluentd and Kibana running we need to run (in this order) -

     kubectl --kubeconfig=./kubeconfig apply -f services/k8/k8-es-simple-service.yml
     kubectl --kubeconfig=./kubeconfig apply -f services/k8/fluentd-ds.yml